 Under the TM Act the term 'mark' is defined to include 'a device, brand, heading, label, ticket, name, signature, word, letter, numeral, shape of goods, packaging or, combination of colors, or any combination thereof.'
 Thus, the list of instances of marks is inclusive and not exhaustive.
-Any mark capable of being 'graphically represented' and indicative of a trade connection with the proprietor is entitled to registration under the Act.
-This interpretation opens the scope of trademark protection to unconventional trademarks like sound marks.
-India follows the NICE Classification of goods and services, which is incorporated in the Schedule to the Trade Marks Rules, 2017 ("New Trade Mark Rules").
-Once the trademark is granted, it gives the proprietor of the registered trademark an exclusive right in relation to that trademark within the territorial jurisdiction of India.
-The flowchart below describes the method of obtaining a trademark in India:
+Any mark capable of being 'graphically represented' and indicative of a trade connection with the proprietor is entitled to In addition to trademarks, the following categories of marks can also be registered under the TM Act: